 This doesn't prevent Reactions from the target, so if they can make an Attack of Opportunity, this is a bad idea.
 If the target can't make an Attack of Opportunity, there is rarely a reason to keep your bird outside fo the creatures' melee reach.
 This will be situationally useful, but don't expect it to redefine your tactics.

 The Cat is equal parts flanking partner and Striker.
 The Cat begins with Stealth proficiency, allowing it to leap from Stealth to attack foes.
 While it's capable on its own in melee, the Cat's most unique feature is the bonus damage it deals to flat-footed foes, so it truly shines when it has an ally (probably you) to flank with.
-If you're not planning to get into melee alongside your companion, you'll likely be better served by a wolf or a bear.
+If you're not planning to get into melee alongside your companion and you don't have another suitable martial ally, you'll likely be better served by a wolf or a bear.

 When advancing your cat, Nimble and Savage are both good options.
 If you go for Nimble, your cat's AC will be higher without relying on barding, and its attacks will be more accurate because the Cat's Dexterity Modifier starts high and all of its attacks have the Finesse trait.
 When your cat specializes, consider Ambusher to capitalize on your cat's high Dexterity and to make Cat Pounce more viable.
 You may also consider Daredevil to help keep your cat alive, or Wrecker to improve its damage output.

 If you choose to make your cat Savage, expect to rely on Barding, and expect Stealth to not be a go-to tactic.
 Savage cats will have higher damage per hit, but their attack bonus will be slightly lower because their Strength Modifier starts lower than their Dexterity modifier.
 When your cat specializes, consider Bully and Wrecker to boost its damage output further.